ArchieveVly/sim-fetchx/README.md

 ### Retries

-If a request fails due to a server error (5xx) or timeout, `SimFetch` will automatically retry the request up to the specified number of times.
+If a request fails due to a server error (5xx) or timeout, `SimFetchX` will automatically retry the request up to the specified number of times.

 ### Streaming ✳️

-`SimFetch` supports streaming large responses using the `stream()` method.
+`SimFetchX` supports streaming large responses using the `stream()` method.
 This is useful for downloading files or processing data in chunks.

 ### Error Handling

-`SimFetch` provides detailed error handling, including status codes, error messages, and retry logic.
+`SimFetchX` provides detailed error handling, including status codes, error messages, and retry logic.

 ---